ydauxais/TATTC/README.md

 #### Pre-processing

-To preprocess the S2ORC dataset, you can use the [s2orc_preprocess notebook](preprocess/s2orc_preprocess.ipynb) in the `preprocess` repository by modifying the filenames to your system.
+To preprocess the S2ORC dataset, you can use the cells of the `Extract S2ORC data` section in the [s2orc_preprocess notebook](preprocess/s2orc_preprocess.ipynb) in the `preprocess` repository by modifying the filenames to your system.
 The folder of interest will remain `full/metadata` in the S2ORC folder hierarchy.

 It will generate you two files, the first one to represent the abstracts + titles of the paper and the second to represent their metadata.